-TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2021
+TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2022

-The Trustees present their annual report together with the financial statements and auditor's report of the charitable company for the year 1 September 2020 to 31 August 2021.
-The annual report serves the purposes of both a Trustees' report and a directors' report under company law.
+The trustees present their annual report together with the financial statements and auditor's report of the charitable company for the year 1 September 2021 to 31 August 2022.
+The annual report serves the purposes of both a trustees' report and a directors' report under company law.

-The trust operates an academy for students aged 11 - 19 on two sites and has a student capacity of 2213, currently there are 2186 on roll (October 2021).
+The trust operates an academy for students aged 11 - 19 on two site, currently there are 2219 on roll (October 2022).